Learn the fundamentals of PC and network security from this expert-developed course.

 Introduction to PC Security

-In your first lesson, you will learn the facts--and the myths--about PC security.
-By the end of this lesson, you will also be able to assess your own risk, whether you're an individual or manage a network of any size.
+In this lesson, you will learn the facts and myths about PC security.
+By the end of the lesson, you will be able to assess your own risk, whether you're an individual or manage a network of any size.
 You will also perform a self-assessment to evaluate just how vulnerable you are to security flaws.

 Your PC and Network